Tubbz-alt/zerorm/README.md

 ORMLite : http://ormlite.com

 ### Improvements
 There's quite a bit of improvement we could make to this.
-In general, howver, I want to stick with the core 11 classes (and not add anything else in there).
-Extra standard features will go under org.zerorm.core.primary (this package may change).
-Examples there are Case, Fn (AVG, SUM, etc).
 DISTINCT isn't implemented.
 You can sort of implement it by modifying a column name and adding a space.
 Lots of other things are missing, but hopefully this structure works out good.

 ### Contact
 Feel free to contact me: